 - 171 (awfully persistent dead) tadpoles in diatoms

-- fossilized end-to-end leaves standing on their sides
+- fossilized end-to-end leaves standing on edge

 - a fossilized whale buried in diatoms